Casebook on Ethical Decision-Making in End-of-Life Care

 The approach to the making of an AD varies among different countries.
 Currently in HA, ADs are usually made by patients with advanced irreversible illnesses via advance care planning (ACP).
 ACP is often defined as a process of communication among patients, their health care providers, their families, and important others regarding the kind of care that will be considered appropriate when the patient cannot make decisions.5 Some places adopt a broader definition and include discussions with family members of incompetent or minor patients within the scope of ACP.
 6,7

-In September 2015, HA updated her Guidelines on LST in the Terminally Ill, and added a new section on ACP.8 The updated Guidelines recommend that the ACP process may be initiated in any of the following situations: following the diagnosis of a life-limiting condition with a rapid downhill course, early cognitive decline in dementia, significant disease progression, discontinuation of disease-targeted treatments, transition to palliative care, recovery from an acute severe episode of a chronic disease, following multiple hospital admissions, or when the patient becomes institutionalized.
+In September 2015, HA updated her Guidelines on LST in the Terminally Ill, and added a new section on ACP.
+This section was further developed into an independent set of guidelines on ACP in 2019.8 The updated Guidelines recommend that the ACP process may be initiated in any of the following situations: following the diagnosis of a life-limiting condition with a rapid downhill course, early cognitive decline in dementia, significant disease progression, discontinuation of disease-targeted treatments, transition to palliative care, recovery from an acute severe episode of a chronic disease, following multiple hospital admissions, or when the patient becomes institutionalized.
 However, the approach must be individualized, and it is important to assess whether the patient is ready for such a discussion before embarking on it.
 The discussion should be made sensitively with good communication skills.
 A rigid, routinized or checklist approach is not recommended.
 The scope of the discussion may include anticipated progression and prognosis of the illness, treatment options available and the benefits and risks, the patient's preferences and values regarding medical and personal care, and views and concerns of family members.
 Outcomes of ACP may include decisions on preferences for future medical or personal care, making an AD, and assigning a family member for future consultation when the patient becomes incapacitated.

 Respecting an AD in an emergency situation